What is Research Integrity?

-Responsible Conduct of Research, RCR is a research ethics code to be followed in Finland outlining what is good scientific practice from a research ethics perspective.
+Research Integrity (or Responsible Conduct of Research, RCR) is a research ethics code to be followed in Finland outlining what is good scientific practice from a research ethics perspective.

-The guidelines are a voluntary commitment of the scientific community to follow the principles of responsible conduct of research and are not based on, for example, legislation or regulations.
-However, this does not mean that the RCR guidelines could be taken lightly.
+The guidelines are a voluntary commitment of the scientific community to follow the principles of research integrity and are not based on, for example, legislation or regulations.
+However, this does not mean that the Research Integrity guidelines could be taken lightly.

 Finnish research organisations and universities are explicitly committed to the responsible conduct of research, which means that their researchers must follow these guidelines.
 If you are not yet familiar with the guidelines, you should acquaint yourself with them as soon as possible.

-Violations of the responsible conduct of research refer to the unethical and dishonest practices that damage scientific research.
-Violations of the responsible conduct of research consist of actions that may have been committed either intentionally or through negligence.
+Violations of research integrity refer to the unethical and dishonest practices that damage scientific research.
+Violations of research integrity consist of actions that may have been committed either intentionally or through negligence.

-The violations of the responsible conduct of research can be classified into the following:
+The violations of research integrity can be classified into the following: